json-api/json-api/implementations/index.md

 * [JSONAPI.NET](https://github.com/SphtKr/JSONAPI.NET) is a .NET library that integrates with ASP.NET WebAPI, Json.NET, and (optionally) Entity Framework to help you quickly create JSON API compliant web services.

+* [NJsonApi](https://github.com/jacek-gorgon/NJsonApi) is a .NET server implementation of the standard.
+It aims at good extensibility and performance while maintaining developer-friendliness with interchangable convenions and builder-style configuration.

 * [Migrap.AspNet.Mvc.Jsonapi](https://github.com/migrap/Migrap.AspNet.Mvc.Jsonapi) is an ASP.NET 5 (vNext) library that allows for existing code to build JSON API responses through output formatters.

 ### JAVA <a href="#server-libraries-java" id="server-libraries-java" class="headerlink"></a>